haydenoliver88/house-halifax/README.md

 Future work could include more detailed time-series analysis to better understand how housing conditions evolve over time, as well as incorporating additional variables such as income levels, construction timelines, and policy changes.
 Including more granular, neighborhood-level data would also improve the accuracy of the analysis and allow for more targeted recommendations.

+## Conclusion

+This project demonstrates that housing affordability in Halifax is driven by interconnected system dynamics rather than a single factor.
+Population growth, constrained housing supply, and persistently low vacancy rates work together to increase rental prices and affordability pressure over time.
+The analysis shows that without meaningful intervention, these challenges are likely to intensify.
+Among the policy options considered, targeted densification provides the most effective path forward by increasing housing supply in high-demand areas and activating balancing forces within the system.
+While implementation challenges and external uncertainties remain, the findings highlight the importance of proactive, data-informed decision-making.
+Overall, this project reinforces the value of combining data analysis with systems thinking to better understand complex policy problems and support more effective long-term solutions.